‘L&HH’ Stevie J & Faith Evans Dating? He Reveals The Truth About Their Shocking Romance

 Pics: LHHATL season five

-Stevie and Faith’s romance developed after they reunited for the Bad Boy Reunion Tour in 2016, and all that time they spent together grew into something more.
+Stevie and Faith’s romance developed after their Bad Boy Reunion Tour in 2016, and all that time they spent together grew into something more.
 He told the Power 105.1 FM Breakfast Club on Dec.
 15 that, “I’ve known her for like 25 years,” he revealed.
 “We was like family and then as years progressed, we just began to hang out more [and] talk more,” adding they were still in the honeymoon stage of their relationship.
 Unfortunately the romance never got off the ground, as the Leave it to Stevie star has recently been linked to upcoming R&B singer Candice Boyd, 24, and she might even be joining the LHHATL cast.
-Oh that Stevie…always the player!
+Oh that Stevie…always a player!

 HollywoodLifers, did you think Stevie and Faith’s relationship ever stood a chance?